redruin1/factorio-draftsman/docs/source/quickstart.rst

     print(blueprint)
     print(blueprint.to_string())

-Blueprint allows the user to modify almost all components of the blueprint by attribute, as shown with ``blueprint.label`` above.
+Blueprint allows the user to modify almost all components of the blueprint by attribute, as shown with :py:attr:`~.Blueprint.label` above.
-Blueprint also provides methods that operate on itself, such as the ``to_string()`` function, as well as a prettier string representation using the Python standard library ``json``.
+Blueprint also provides methods that operate on itself, such as the :py:meth:`~.Blueprint.to_string` function, as well as a prettier string representation using the Python standard library ``json``.

-Blueprint can also be accessed by key just like the previous dict example, and is identical for most keys. ([read here for more info on the differences.])
+Blueprint can also be accessed by key just like the previous dict example, and is identical for most keys.
+([Read here for more info on the differences.])

 .. code-block:: python